 If you asked Angeline to describe herself in three words, she’d probably say ‘I don’t know’, pause, and then proceed to ramble on and list twenty different contradictory qualities because A) she’s way too indecisive, and not a very eloquent speaker.
 If, however, you asked her why she dances, she’d probably smile and say ‘because it feels good’.

-Angeline accidentally stumbled across Flare in 2018 and oh boy is she glad she did (see, aimlessly scrolling through Facebook isn't a complete waste of time).
+Angeline accidentally stumbled across Flare in 2018 and oh boy is she glad she did (see, aimlessly scrolling through Facebook isn’t a complete waste of time).
 Despite already having years of dance experience, this new-found Flaremily pushed Angeline in new and exciting ways.
-She was exposed to styles she had never even heard of like house, waacking and urban; was given the opportunity to teach and choreograph for casual classes; and had the honour of learning from so many talented and diverse dancers.
+She was exposed to styles she had never even heard of like house and waacking; was given the opportunity to teach and choreograph for casual classes; and had the honour of learning from so many talented and diverse dancers.

 As the charity officer for the 2019 committee, Angeline hopes to connect Flare with the wider community and to help support others in doing what they love.